NEXT

 To qualify for a 529 ABLE account, individuals must have been diagnosed with a significant disability before they turned 26 years old, with a condition expected to last at least 12 consecutive months.
 The individual must also be receiving benefits under SSI and/or SSDI, or be able to obtain a disability certification from a doctor.

-As of January 1, 2022, parents who have saved money in a 529 college savings account may be able to roll up to $16,000 (in 2022) of the funds into a 529 ABLE account in the event the beneficiary is later diagnosed with a disability such as autism.
+As of January 1, 2023, parents who have saved money in a 529 college savings account may be able to roll up to $17,000 of the funds into a 529 ABLE account in the event the beneficiary is later diagnosed with a disability such as autism.

 States provide families with multiple investment options to suit various savings goals and risk tolerance levels.
 Account owners will be able to make changes to their investments two times per year.

-Each state will establish their own regulations to make 529 ABLE accounts available.
-Here are states that currently or will soon offer ABLE programs:
+Each state will establish its own regulations to make 529 ABLE accounts available.
+Here is a list of ABLE programs by the state that is currently open for new accounts:

 Residency Requirement